jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 [EtherCrab](https://crates.io/crates/ethercrab) - a pure Rust EtherCAT controller that supports Linux, macOS, Windows and even `no_std`.**

+**Heads up!
+EtherCrab 0.4.0 was released in March 2024 with some breaking changes.
+Why not head over to [the announcement post](@/ethercrab-0.4.md) to see what's new?**

 <!-- more -->

 {% callout() %}